• Skip to primary navigation

 Form ADT-1 is a crucial statutory filing that ensures MCA is informed about a company’s auditor.
 Delays or non-filing can result in heavy penalties and create issues in future regulatory filings.
 Companies must keep track of AGM dates, maintain auditor-related documentation, and complete the ADT-1 filing within 15 days of appointment to stay compliant.

-Filed Under: Income Tax Tagged With: Form ADT-1
+Filed Under: Companies Act Tagged With: Form ADT-1

 Primary Sidebar